cdonohue/prezto-clean-prompt/README.md

 # prezto-clean-prompt

-A two line prezto prompt that tells you what `nvm` `node` version your using and, when available, `git` information about the repo that you are currently working with.
+A two line prezto prompt that displays the current `nvm` `node` version and, when available, `git` information about the repo that you are currently working with.

 ![Clean prompt](https://github.com/cdonohue/prezto-clean-prompt/blob/master/screenshots/prompt.png)